sreevalsansmenon/HCP/README.md

 # HCP
-Here I will be sharing some of the scripts I was using for HCP data.
+Here I am sharing some of the scripts I was using for HCP data.